 Report on congress attendance;

-Assignments and papers should be handed in before the end of the examination week following the course block.
+Assessment deadline Assignments and papers should have been handed in before the end of the examination week following the course block.

 Exam dates and assessment deadlines can be found in the examination schedule